-This is an extremely simple HTML example, but you can also include JavaScript and any other style attributes/tags to interact with and manipulate the grab images in virtually any way desired.
+This is an extremely simple HTML example, but you can also include JavaScript and any other

 The grab frame does not need to be on top of any other windows to display the contents of those windows.
 It simply provides an easy way to specify the region of the screen that will be captured by the screen grabber.
 If the grab frame is hidden by other windows, you can easily find it by selecting Tools - Screen Grabber again from the TouchControl Server menu, and the grab frame will pop to the top and flash on the screen.
 If the grab frame is somehow moved off screen to an inaccessible location, you can easily return it to its default location by selecting Help - Troubleshooting - Reset Grabber Coordinates.
 This will stop the grabber, and the next time it is started, it will be located in the upper-left of your primary display.